ChengyuanSha/ChengyuanSha/README.md

 * 🎓   B.S. in Biomedical Computing, M.Sc in Computer Science.
 * 🧐   Interested in software/full stack development, data analytics, AI in healthcare.
-* 🌱   Currently learning React, practicing Leetcode.
+* 🌱   Currently learning React.js, practicing Leetcode.
 * 📫   How to reach me: by email 15cs69 at queensu dot ca.